-Your voyage will begin at Ambon, the bustling capital of the Maluku region also known as ‘Ambon Manise’, which means beautiful, or more literally, sweet Ambon.
-Rich in culture and nature, this is one of the locales biologist and explorer Alfred Russel Wallace resided during his epic expedition which led to his own theory of evolution.
-Although contemporary to Charles Darwin’s concurrent theory, Wallace remains highly overlooked by history to this day.
-However, his eight-year scientific venture between 1854 to 1862 is immortalized in his book The Malay Archipelago, shining a light on the astounding diversity of animals, birds, and plant life that inhabit this region, including the legendary Birds of Paradise.
+Your voyage will begin at Ambon, the bustling capital of the Maluku region also known as ‘Ambon Manise’ – which means beautiful, or more literally, sweet – Ambon.
+Rich in culture and nature, this is one of the locales where biologist and explorer Alfred Russel Wallace resided during his epic expedition.
+Wallace’s eight-year scientific venture between 1854 to 1862 is immortalized in his book The Malay Archipelago, shining a light on the astounding diversity of animals, birds, and plant life that inhabit this region, including the legendary Birds of Paradise.

-Now, more than 150 years later, guests onboard Aqua Blu will be able to explore Ambon, its villages and markets, and go on trekking and birdwatching excursions to see for themselves some of the protagonists of Wallace’s chronicles.
-Guests will also have the opportunity to dive in Laha Bay, a famous muck diving site to discover the enigmatic marine creatures found in this area such as pygmy seahorses.
+Now, more than 150 years later, guests onboard our Indonesia cruises will be able to explore Ambon, its villages and markets, and go on trekking and bird-watching excursions to see for themselves some of the protagonists of Wallace’s chronicles.
+Guests will also have the opportunity to dive in Laha Bay, a famous muck diving site to discover the enigmatic marine creatures found in this area.

-One of Aqua Blu’s first excursions is on the island of Saparua, where guests will stop along the way at the coastal town of Hila to explore Fort Amsterdam, the first of colonial Dutch fortifications we will encounter throughout our voyage.
-You will also be able to stroll around Ouw village to witness traditional pottery-making, as well as become privy to the communities that live within the walls of its small fort, which has remained intact over the years.
+One of Aqua Blu’s first excursions is on the island of Saparua, where guests will stop along the way at the coastal town of Hila to explore Fort Amsterdam, the first of many colonial Dutch fortifications which we will encounter throughout our voyage.
+You will also be able to stroll around Ouw village to witness traditional pottery-making and become privy to the communities that live within the walls of its small fort.

 The journey will then continue across the Banda Sea towards Banda Neira, for what will be one of the highlights of this journey.
 As we make our approach at dawn, two Kora-Kora war canoes will greet the ship in a spectacular display seen nowhere else in the world.
-There is very little quite as impressive as watching 80 men race across the bay, chanting in unison.
-This magical experience is one that has been retained over the centuries and is an authentic representation of the war rituals performed by the Banda islanders in years past, but also annually in modern competition.
+There is not much that’s quite as impressive as watching 80 men race across the bay, chanting in unison.
+This magical experience is one that has been retained over the centuries and is an authentic representation of the war rituals performed by the Banda islanders in the years past.

-Next, a visit to the majestic Fort Belgica, built in 1611 by the Dutch East India Company, will allow guests to delve into the history of the Moluccas, with expert guides weaving the tale of the Old World spice trade dominating the region during the 16th and 17th century.
-The fort’s prominent position at the top of a hill overlooking Neira’s Bay is the perfect setting to relax and enjoy sunset drinks with a special performance you will not want to miss.
+Next, a visit to the majestic Fort Belgica, built in 1611 by the Dutch East India Company, will allow guests to delve into the history of the Moluccas, with expert guides sharing the tale of the Old World spice trade which dominated the region during the 16th and 17th century.
+The fort’s prominent position at the top of a hill overlooking Neira’s Bay is the perfect setting to relax and enjoy sunset drinks with a special performance that you will not want to miss.

-To learn about the cultivation of a spice so valuable it shaped history in a lengthy and bloody conquest for its trade supremacy, our visit to Banda Neira will also include an exploration of one of the oldest nutmeg plantations in the world.
+Here, you’ll learn about the cultivation of nutmeg and clove – spices that were once more valuable than gold – which shaped history in a lengthy and bloody conquest for their trade supremacy.
+Our visit to Banda Neira will also include an exploration of one of the oldest nutmeg plantations in the world.

-An incredible array of ‘wow’ moments will continue to present themselves in this journey including hiking the active volcano Gunung Banda Api, a visit to the remote village island of Pulau Run – once traded by the British for the island of Manhattan, as well as the forgotten islands of Nusa Laut and Molana, a picturesque paradise for both water- and land-based adventures.
+An incredible array of ‘wow’ moments will continue to present themselves in this journey including hiking the active volcano Gunung Banda Api, a visit to the remote village island of Pulau Run – once traded by the British for the island of Manhattan – as well as the forgotten islands of Nusa Laut and Molana, picturesque paradises for both water- and land-based adventures.